- Cost Overview at a Glance

 - You have straightforward assets (home, bank accounts, retirement accounts)

-- You have a simple family structure (no blended families, special needs dependents)
+- Simple family structure — no blended families, no special needs dependents

 - You don't own a business